richard-warren/barFancy/README.md

-# make your plots more fancy
+# make your plots fancier
 I'm sick and tired of plots that aren't fancy! `barFancy` allows you to make beautiful bar plots using simple data, as well as datasets with arbitrarily complex factor hierarchies.

 Imagine you are trying to figure out when people are most grumpy.
 You guess that grumpiness varies with certain **factors**, such as the season, the day of the week, and the time of day.
 Each of these factors has multiple **levels** (summer/winter, weekday/weekend, morning/noon/night).
 With `barFancy` you can quickly generate bar plots that show the hierarchical relationships between your factors: